aspencoyle/aspencoyle.github.io/_posts/2024-11-01-November_posts.md

 Coming in all day today to work on presentation!
 It's going well so far - ahead of schedule, which is nice!

-**Sunday, November 31**

-More presentation work!!
-Think I've finished the presentation, just in time for my practice presentation tomorrow!!

-Also graded almost all of Lab 9 (missing one that I gave an extension on).
-I'll get to that Monday or Tuesday, and then I'm almost done with all TA work!!